ShellShoccar-jpn/csp_en/3/pwd.md

 However, it depends on actual pwd commands whether they display LP or PP by default even though POSIX says pwd should display LP by default.
 For instance, the pwd in FreeBSD 12.1 displays PP by default.
 Moreover, its manual insists that this behavior is to comply with POSIX 2001 edition.
 Of course, that is wrong.

-### Most Linux Distros Have Both LP And PP Versions
+### Most Linux Distros Have Both LP and PP Versions

 To our annoyance, on Linux, the built-in pwd of bash displays LP with no option while the pwd of the coreutils (version 8.28) displays PP. You can make sure of the difference easily by the following.